 - EasyRecipe: This plugin allows you to construct beautiful and printable recipe cards for your blog posts.
 Highly recommend if you’re a food/recipe blogger!

 - Wordfence: This is a security plugin that protects your site from malware that can infect your files and from hacking attempts.
 I get an email every time there is a login attempt on my WordPress account and often have emails letting me know about ways to optimize my site.

-- Updraft: This is what I use to back up my site nightly.
+- Updraft Plus: This is what I use to back up my site nightly.
 You can link it to lots of different types of file storage accounts and set it to automatically back up your site in specified intervals.

 - Genesis Simple Hooks: If you’re using the Genesis theme, this is an absolute must-have.
 It allows you to add code to specified sections of your blog when you know next to nothing about coding or theme files.
 This plugin breaks your blog down into sections and gives you a box to add code for each section, making it super easy to customize your blog if you don’t know what you’re doing!
 Simple Hooks also makes it very difficult to mess up your theme files (which, trust me, can be easy otherwise…I’ve had to re-upload them many times).

 - CommentLuv: This is how you allow commenters on your blog to add their recent post links to their comment, making it much more likely you’ll draw in commenters for your posts.